Two men have been charged with first degree murder for allegedly shooting a truck driver in North Carolina on March 31.

 Suspects Face First Degree Murder Charges, More Charges May Follow

 Quinton Edwards, 24, and Kwame Fernander, 23, have been charged with first degree murder in Horne’s death.
-The third suspect, 19 year old Kayla Brown, has not yet been charged with Horne’s murder.
+The third suspect, 19 year old Kayla Black, has not yet been charged with Horne’s murder.
 More charges may await the three suspects as the investigation into their crimes continues.
 Investigators also believe that they stole a car before Horne’s murder and committed armed robbery afterward.
 The suspects will remain in custody in Florida until they are extradited to North Carolina.

 Police: Murder Could Be Gang Related